w3c-fedid/FedCM/explorations/nonce_deprecate.md

 ### 5.1.
 Browser Implementation

-The browser should modify the token request generation code to extract the `nonce` from the `params` object when available:
+The browser should modify the token request generation code to extract the `nonce` from the `params` object when available.

 ### 5.2.
 Relying Party Migration